IBM/vision-hzn/README.md

 In this `IEAM based deployment` the MVI Vision Edge application deployment is fully automated using edge node policy.

 Typical deployment of MVI Vision Edge requires setting up the edge node using a docker script that creates several directories to store configuration and database on the edge node.
 Another `startedge` script installs three additional docker containers using combination of docker run, docker network, docker exec and several other CLI commands.
+IEAM based deployment simplifies the approach.

 The application has four docker containers:
 - Inception